shaketbaby/restato/README.md

 Similar to action, a selector is just a function that is called with current state as the only parameter.

 Selecor should only read from state.
+Everything returned from selector is frozen, any mutation attempts will fail, either silently or by throwing a TypeError exception (most commonly, but not exclusively, when in strict mode).

 ```javascript
 // get dispatch form a store object